Paramedic Services

 Administration / Operations

 Administration for Grey County Paramedic Services is located at the Grey County Administrative building in Owen Sound.
-There are seven ambulance stations strategically located throughout Grey County to provide quick response:
+There are 8 ambulance bases strategically located throughout Grey County to provide quick response:

-Grey County has seven stations located strategically to optimize our resources and minimize response times.
-Stations are located in Owen Sound, Meaford, Markdale, Dundalk, Durham, Hanover & Craigleith.
-An eighth station opened in Chatsworth in 2019.
-All stations except the Chatsworth base are staffed 24 hours per day.
-Up to 10 ambulances are staffed during peak hours, with 7 ambulances being the minimum at night from midnight to 6:00 AM.
+Grey County has 8 bases located strategically to optimize our resources and minimize response times.
+Bases are located in Owen Sound, Meaford, Markdale, Dundalk, Durham, Hanover, Craigleith, and Chatsworth.
+All bases are staffed 24 hours per day.
+Up to 10 ambulances and 1 first response unit are staffed during peak hours, with 8 ambulances being the minimum at night.

 A Duty Supervisor is assigned to each shift to work in the field overseeing ambulance operations.